sohith18/Health-Care/README.md

     node -v
     npm -v
     ```
-    These commands should display the installed Node.js version and npm version.
+    These commands should display the installed Node.js version and the npm version.

 ### Install Express:

 Once Node.js is installed, you can use npm to install Express globally.

-On your terminal or command prompt and run the following command:
+On your terminal or command prompt run the following command:

 ```bash
 npm install -g express